 I am all about the history when we travel and the kids, ‘eh not so much’ but they could not help themselves with these ships and the vibrant history.
 Climbing up and down on ladders, watching their heads not hitting the ceilings, looking out ports, touching cool ropes, seeing medical rooms, captains quarters and how the crews were crammed on in there, history was just right there.

-There is not better way to learn than through living history and the interactions they got to enjoy with the ships, the subs, etc. The Historic Ships of Baltimore are housed in the Inner Harbor and you pay one price to visit all 4.
+There is not a better way to learn than through living history and the interactions they got to enjoy with the ships, the subs, etc. The Historic Ships of Baltimore are housed in the Inner Harbor and you pay one price to visit all 4.
 The hours vary, but the history stays the same.

-In the Chesapeake you have to climb facing the ladders, however in the USS Constellation you walk down facing forward and you watch you don’t hit your head on every level.
+In the Chesapeake you have to climb facing the ladders, however, in the USS Constellation you walk down facing forward and you watch you don’t hit your head on every level.

 The ships are all within walking distance and we made it to three of the four as our timing did not work out to make it to the 4th ship.
 The ships are: US Submarine Torsk, the Chesapeake, USS Constellation and the US Coast Guard Cutter Taney.

-The kids and I learned a lot walking through, and reading.
+The kids and I learned a lot walking through and reading.
 Any questions we had were answered by the staff at each of the locations.

 We traveled to Fort McHenry, early on in the day, and we used the Baltimore Water Taxi system to get there.
 We traveled from Inner Harbor to Fort McHenry.
 You do want to know that the water taxi’s run about every 1/2 hour so you can plan your time and get on a taxi to get back and forth.